 I am not an affiliate member of Freelancer.com and in no way am I seeking members for freelancer.com to make money or earn rewards.
-This hub is my honest review of the site, it's functions and ability to make you money.
+This article is my honest review of the site, its functions and its ability to make you money.

-The first impression you get of this site is that it's crowded and busy.
-The home page, especially your personal home page is jumbled and cluttered with too many items.
-For me it's like a junk yard or an untidy storage compartment.
+The first impression you get from this site is that it's crowded and busy.
+The homepage, especially your personal home page is jumbled and cluttered with too many items.
+For me, it's like a junkyard or an untidy storage compartment.

 I find the user interface not easy to navigate.
 The items are not clear.
 Take for instance when bidding on a project, the instructions for attaching a sample file isn't very visible.
 It was after a client emailed me to request a sample of my work that I searched and found where to attach the file.

 I went back to bid on another project and it was after submitting the original bid that I realized I had to create a message in order to upload a file.
 It doesn't allow more than one file per message.
 This is very inconvenient as we sometimes have more than one sample.
 With the other freelancer site that I use, I can easily attach as many files to my original bid as I like along with any amount of URLs.

 I find that the site seems a bit expensive to use.
 Five dollars is immediately deducted from your account each time you accept an awarded project, then you must pay a dollar to withdraw your funds.
 You pay another dollar to place your bid at the top and another to Highlight your bid.
 There are no free exams so if you want to show some credentials you must pay another five dollars.

 I do find that clients pay more than the average on other sites and it seems that the minimum a client can place a job for is $30.
 So here I find that it might be worth joining the site.
 But I warn you to be careful; before you know it you will have no funds to collect.
 I have had no problems with payments so far and clients pay promptly.